 7. Stay polite during your conversation

 The employer shouldn't be annoyed that you want to negotiate, but how you negotiate is important.
-Throughout the discussion, it should be apparent that you care about this role and this company—you're just trying to land on an offer that works for both parties.
+Throughout the discussion, it should be apparent that you care about the role and company—you're just trying to land on an offer that works for both parties.
 Be assertive, but not aggressive, and show you can find common ground with others, a skill you'd want to be known for in the workplace anyway.

-9. Ask a simple question
+8. Ask a simple question

-10. Show them what you're worth
+9. Show them what you're worth

-11. Be patient
+10. Be patient